Rari-Capital/rari-stable-pool-contracts/USAGE.md

 # Rari Stable Pool: How to Use the Smart Contracts

-The following document contains instructions on common usage of the smart contracts' APIs.
+The following document contains instructions on common usage of the Rari Stable Pool smart contracts' APIs.

 * See [`API.md`](API.md) for a more detailed API reference on `RariFundController`, `RariFundManager`, `RariFundToken`, and `RariFundProxy`.
 * See [EIP-20: ERC-20 Token Standard](https://eips.ethereum.org/EIPS/eip-20) for reference on all common functions of ERC20 tokens like RSPT.
 * Smart contract ABIs are available in the `abi` properties of the JSON files in the `build` folder.

+*If you're using JavaScript, don't waste your time directly integrating our smart contracts: the [Rari JavaScript SDK](https://github.com/Rari-Capital/rari-sdk) makes programmatic deposits and withdrawals as easy as just one line of code!*

 ## Stable Pool APY